Katy Deepwell: Academic work

 Deepwell is a former Professor of Contemporary Art, Theory and Criticism at Middlesex University, 2013-Feb 2025.
+She was Senior Research Fellow at the Global Dis: Connect Project, Kate Hamburger Kolleg, LMU Munich, Oct 2025-March 2026.
 Katy Deepwell has taught since 1986 in different Universities in UK and Europe.
-Her last post was as Reader in Contemporary Art, Theory and Criticism and Head of Research Training at University of the Arts London (2004–2010).
+She was Reader in Contemporary Art, Theory and Criticism and Head of Research Training at University of the Arts London (2004–2010) and Post-Doctoral Research Fellow at University of Ulster, Belfast (1999-2002).

-She has worked as a lecturer teaching art history and art theory in universities including Goldsmiths' College, Oxford Brookes University, Kent Institute of Art and Design and University of Copenhagen since 1986.
+She has worked as a lecturer teaching art history and art theory in universities and art schools including Goldsmiths' College, Oxford Brookes University, Kent Institute of Art and Design and University of Copenhagen since 1986.
 She was a Leverhulme Research Fellow (Leverhulme Trust) in 2008–2009.
 In 2021, she was awarded a Distinguished Feminist Scholar award as an art critic by College Art Association in USA.